schochastics/levelnet/README.md

 It also implements the fairly unknown (but in the case of SDSM useful) scobit model.

-The package also contains a lot of undocumented functions, which can be ignored for now.
+The package still contains a lot of undocumented functions, which can be ignored for now.

 ## Installation